 The majority of audiences can relate to these timely themes, so they’re a good bet for an exploration of character, society and empathy.

-Other popular places to use the second-person POV are poetry, interactive fiction and choose-your-own-adventure stories.
+Other popular places to use the second-person point of view are poetry, interactive fiction and choose-your-own-adventure stories.

 Give the second-person POV a try.
-See what playing with this perspective can do for your writing, whether it’s in a new story or by tweaking the POV in a story you’ve already written.
+See what playing with this perspective can do for your writing, whether it’s in a new story or by tweaking the point of view in a story you’ve already written.